Valérien Ismaël

-Valérien Alexandre Ismaël (born 28 September 1975) is a professional football coach and a former professional player who most recently managed Turkish club Beşiktaş.
+Valérien Alexandre Ismaël (born 28 September 1975) is a French professional football manager and former player who is the head coach of EFL Championship club Blackburn Rovers.

-During his playing career, Ismaël played for Racing Strasbourg, Crystal Palace, RC Lens, Werder Bremen, Bayern Munich, and Hannover 96.
+A centre-back, Ismaël played for Strasbourg, Crystal Palace, Lens, Werder Bremen, Bayern Munich and Hannover 96.
 As a player, he won the Coupe de France, the Coupe de la Ligue twice, the Bundesliga twice, as well as the DFB-Pokal on two occasions.
-Following his retirement, he moved into management, first as a reserve coach for a number of clubs before moving into senior management at 1.
-FC Nürnberg, then with VfL Wolfsburg before a notable spell with LASK of the Austrian Bundesliga and spells with Barnsley and West Bromwich Albion of the English Championship.
+Following his retirement, he moved into management, first as a reserve coach for a number of clubs before moving into senior management with spells at 1.
+FC Nürnberg, VfL Wolfsburg and with Austrian Bundesliga club LASK, before spells with English Championship clubs Barnsley, West Bromwich Albion and Watford.
+He was appointed head coach of Blackburn Rovers in February 2025.

 Early years

 Ismaël was born to a Guadeloupean father and an Alsatian mother, growing up in Strasbourg on the border with Germany.
 Ismaël's grandfather is German.